• Home

 • Recipes

-You are here: Home / Baby Boomer Wellness / Health and Treatment / Why We Need to Increase Access to Early Breast Cancer Screenings
+You are here: Home / Baby Boomer Wellness / Health and Treatment / How Early Breast Cancer Screenings Can Save Lives

 Sandra Lee is a chef, television host, and author who has survived breast cancer.
 She produced a documentary for HBO called Rx: Early Detection, A Cancer Journey with Sandra Lee and has been instrumental in helping the state of New York sign legislation for early breast cancer screenings.
 If you watch her documentary you’ll see graphic details about her diagnosis, surgery, and recovery.
 She was recently profiled in AARP The Magazine.